 Records show she is expected to be released on April 24, 2054.
 She entered the prison with over a year of credit for time served in the McHenry County jail awaiting trial.

-Shortly after Cunningham was sentenced on July 17 by McHenry County Judge Robert Wilbrandt, AJ Freund’s family released a statement saying that they were”disappointed and saddened” in the short sentence.
+Shortly after Cunningham was sentenced on July 17 by McHenry County Judge Robert Wilbrandt, AJ Freund’s family released a statement saying that they were “disappointed and saddened” by the short sentence.

 “We, the family of our beloved Andrew (AJ), are disappointed and saddened by the ruling of the Judge,” AJ Freund’s family, besides his parents, said in a statement Friday afternoon.

 “We know that whatever the punishment, it will not ease the loss and pain we feel.
 AJ was an innocent, precious little boy whose life was taken from him after he endured, what we now know, was much pain and suffering,” the family said.
 “We had expected JoAnn would pay for that by spending her natural life in prison.”

 “We also want to acknowledge everyone for their continued caring and support for AJ and helping to keep our little superhero’s spirit alive.
 Thank you so very much,” the family added.

 Cunningham will be required to serve 100% of the 35-year sentence.
 She will have to serve three years of mandatory supervised release after being released from prison.

 Cunningham pleaded guilty in December to first-degree murder and faced between 20 and 60 years in prison.

 McHenry County State’s Attorney Patrick Kenneally began Cunningham’s sentencing hearing by reading statements of fact to the court from witness accounts.

 A Crystal Lake police officer and a Northwestern emergency room doctor both testified regarding a large bruise found on AJ Freund’s hip in December 2018.